Date of Award:

 Combined simulation and optimization models, which are helpful for long-term groundwater planning of complex nonlinear aquifer systems, are developed using alternative modelling approaches.
 The models incorporate a representation of steady-state, quasi-three-dimensional head response to pumping within an optimization.
 An embedding model which describes exactly the nonlinear flow of an unconfined aquifer is presented.
 In contrast with the embedding models presented in the Utah State University Ground Water Model, it directly achieves the optimal solution without a "cycling."
 To address the nonlinearity of the flow system, response matrix models couple superposition with the cycling procedure.
 Their linear influence coefficients are generated using a modified McDonald and Harbaugh model.

 First, these models are tested for a hypothetical, 625 cell, nonlinear aquifer system and compared in terms of computational accuracy and efficiency.
 All of the models achieve the same optimal solution.
 The fully nonlinear embedding model attains the same optimal solution regardless of how far the initial guess is from that solution.
 Thus, global optimality is probably obtained.
 A predictive program for comparing a priori the embedding and response matrix models in terms of computational size is also developed.
 This computes the required memory for running each model, an important factor in computational efficiency.
 It is based on the number of nonzero elements in the matrix of the optimization scheme.

 Takahashi, Shu, "Comparison of Optimization Methodologies for Sustained-Yield Groundwater Pumping Planning in East Shore Area, Utah" (1992).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4244.